legends2k/Hello2D/presentation.md

 # Path (contd.)

-* Usually has `move to`, `line to`, `curve to`, `arc`, …
+* Commands: `move to`, `line to`, `curve to`, `arc to`, …
     + Curves are quadratic and cubic Bézier curves
 * Each figure has `begin` and `end` (with/out `close`)
     + `close` closes by drawing a line between first and last points
-* Don't be intimidated by path drawing command languages
+* Don't be intimidated by path drawing languages
-    + They are shorthand notations for the above commands
+    + Just shorthand notations for these commands
-    + Without its cumbersome to construct figures
+    + It’s cumbersome to construct figures otherwise
-    + Creation in code is manual; each command is a function
     + [XAML](https://msdn.microsoft.com/en-us/library/ms752293.aspx): `M 10, 100 L 20, 100`
     + PDF: `10 100 m 20 100 l`
 * Represent any artibrary shape: polygon